The Oral-B Pro 2000 is the number one, best-ever selling electric toothbrush.

 - 1 Cross Action brush head

-As stated at the beginning of this review, this is the all time best selling electric toothbrush and comes with many of the features that come with models that cost up to twice or three times the price.
+The Oral-B Pro 2000 comes with many of the features that come with models that cost up to twice or three times the price.

 It’s now heavily discounted to fill the gap between the basic models and the newer high priced models.